mavallad/sudoku-solver/README.md

 # sudoku-solver
-A Sudoku solver in Rust following the code from Peter Norvig
+A Sudoku solver in Rust following the idea of Peter Norvig with modifications.

 The original code in Python is in https://norvig.com/sudoku.html